-Admissions will open for grades 9 - 12 for the 2023-2024 school year on November 1 for students from Saint Joseph Regional School and on December 1 for all students.
+Admissions opened for the 2023-2024 school year on November 1 for students from Saint Joseph Regional School and on December 1 for all students.
 Acceptance letters will begin going out during the second week of January 2023.
 Space is very limited for each class, so we strongly encourage students to apply as early as possible to secure their spot.

 2. Complete all parts of the online application, including teacher recommendation information (English/Math teachers), release of records, and essay.

 3. Schedule a shadow day for your child.
 Included during the shadow day will be an interview with the Dean of Students and Principal.

 4. Once all materials are received, the file will be reviewed and if appropriate, an acceptance letter will be sent.

 5. Families have two weeks upon receipt of the acceptance letter to pay the registration fee ($250) to secure their spot in the class.

 For the 2022-2023 school year, the tuition is $7,950.
 This rate will be frozen through the remainder of the student's attendance at Mercy for those students who begin in 2022-2023.

 For the 2023-2024 school year, the tuition will be $8,500.
 This rate will be frozen through the remainder of the student's attendance at Mercy for those students who begin in 2023-2024.

 For those who are interested in financial assistance, the following steps, in this order, will be required to be followed by all those applying for financial assistance: